 The overall takeaway here is this: Astrology definitely hits on certain points both individually and as a couple that I can identify with, while other factors don't add up.
 However, the site I used states this: "It is not possible to tell from the stars if the couple will love each other.
 Compatibility is about having just the right amount of opposition (dynamism) and smooth, flowing aspects.
 If everything is easy and predictable, you simply won't work at the relationship."
 Theodora herself states that each person has a "unique path" and that "astrology simply helps you to navigate," and that it's more so about choice, moving forward confidently, and healing yourself.

 Knowing this, I'm not taking our reading as a sign of our demise; instead, I'll pocket each piece of information relating to our personalities, strengths, and weaknesses and use them as a reference point when we hit roadblocks, as well as a means to build and strengthen our bond.
-Astrologically, we may not be the perfect couple—and in life, we certainly aren't—but seven years and eight months later, I've never loved him more, and that's all the reassurance I need.
+Astrologically, we may not be the perfect couple—and in life, we certainly aren't—but almost ten years later, I've never loved him more, and that's all the reassurance I need.